PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 This is a serious concern, although there are strong arguments to be made that [overhang is unlikely to occur](https://blog.aiimpacts.org/p/are-there-examples-of-overhang-for).

 PauseAI supports a pause on relevant compute improvements as well.
-Also, the 'play' button should not be pressed if we still don't know how to build safe AI.
+Also, as we said, the 'play' button should not be pressed if we still don't know how to build safe AI.

 We still think a pause in AI scaling would probably be sensible even if there is no pause in GPU improvements because there is a serious possibility that we will achieve AGI in the next 5 years mostly by spending more money on GPUs, rather than by having better hardware.